ShareChat: A Dataset of Chatbot Conversations in the Wild: Introduction

 \section{Introduction}

-Conversational large language model (LLM)-based chatbot services have evolved rapidly in the past three years.
-The first widely adopted general purpose LLM chatbot, ChatGPT, was launched in November 2022 and has reached more than 700 million weekly active users by mid 2025 \cite{openai2025usagepatterns}.
-Following this success, many companies quickly released their own chatbot services, which also attracted substantial public attention.
-For example, Anthropic introduced the Claude families in 2023 \cite{anthropic2023claude2card,anthropic2024claude3card,Anthropic_2025}, Google deployed the Gemini family of models \cite{gemini2023report}, xAI launched Grok as a chatbot integrated with the social media platform X \cite{xai2023grok}, Perplexity emerged as an answer engine that combines conversational interaction with web search \cite{perplexityhelp2024}, and DeepSeek released its R1 reasoning model and corresponding consumer chatbot app in January 2025 \cite{deepseek2025timeline}.
+Conversational Large Language Model (LLM)-based chatbot services have evolved rapidly in the past three years.
+The first widely adopted general-purpose LLM chatbot, ChatGPT, was launched in November 2022 and has reached more than 700 million weekly active users by mid-2025 \cite{openai2025usagepatterns}.
+Shortly after, in late 2022, Perplexity emerged as an answer engine combining conversational interaction with web search \cite{perplexityblog2023}.
+Following this initial wave, 2023 saw a rapid industry expansion: Anthropic introduced the Claude family \cite{Anthropic_2023, anthropic2024claude3card, Anthropic_2025}, Google deployed the Gemini series \cite{gemini2023report}, and xAI launched Grok, integrating it directly into the social media platform X \cite{xai2023grok}.

 Although all of these services are built on text-based LLMs, they differ in interface design, supported features, and safety policies, which in turn shape how users interact with them.

-For example, Grok can surface live posts from X when providing answers, Claude models are optimized and evaluated for coding, math, and analysis tasks \cite{anthropic2023claude2card,anthropic2024claude3card}, and Perplexity consistently presents responses with explicit source citations \cite{perplexityhelp2024}.
-These platform level design choices are not static.
-Commercial systems typically undergo continuous reinforcement learning and fine tuning on conversation logs and human feedback \cite{ouyang2022instructgpt,bai2022hh,chen2024chatgpt}, which tends to reinforce platform specific strengths and norms over time.
-As a result, it is important to understand interaction dynamics and user experience across platforms, instead of treating LLM capabilities as a property of models in isolation.
+For example, Grok can surface live posts from X when providing answers, Claude models are optimized and evaluated for coding, math, and analysis tasks \cite{Anthropic_2023, anthropic2024claude3card}, and Perplexity consistently presents responses with explicit source citations \cite{perplexityhelp2024}.
+Commercial systems typically undergo continuous reinforcement learning and fine tuning on conversation logs and human feedback \cite{ouyang2022instructgpt,bai2022hh,chen2024chatgpt}, which tends to reinforce platform-specific strengths and norms over time.

-However, most widely used LLM benchmarks focus on curated single turn tasks, such as multiple choice knowledge tests or coding and math word problems \cite{hendrycks2021mmlu,cobbe2021gsm8k}.
-In practice, the use of conversational LLMs is much more diverse and complex: users ask follow up questions, change goals, or co construct content over many turns.
-Recent work has shown that even state of the art models often get ``lost'' in multi turn conversations, with reliability degrading as instructions are refined across turns \cite{laban2025llmslostmultiturnconversation}. \textbf{Studying how people actually interact with LLMs in the wild therefore requires large scale, real conversation datasets, rather than only synthetic prompts or short, benchmark style dialogues.}